How our IT team builds on our platform (and yours can too)

 Every company has squeaky wheels.
-One of ours was the humble signatory form: each new employee has to sign a stack of them, it’s a dull process, and someone from the legal team usually has to chase down the completed document to make sure that it gets to the right place.
+One of ours was the humble signatory form: Each new employee has to sign a stack of them, it’s a dull process, and someone from legal usually has to chase down the completed document to make sure it gets to the right place.
 All of that ties up precious time.

 This wheel needed some grease.
-So our legal team came up with LegalBot, a Slackbot that follows up with cheeky but good-natured reminders about outstanding legal tasks – freeing up the team to focus its efforts somewhere more productive.
+So our legal team came up with Ruth Bader GinsBot, a Slackbot that follows up with cheeky but good-natured reminders about outstanding legal tasks—freeing up the team to focus its efforts somewhere more productive.

 The idea for this feature didn’t originate from management.
-Instead, frontline members of our legal team suggested it through Slack on Slack, a programme that we created for employees to share ideas on how to build new internal tools on top of the Slack platform.
+Instead, frontline members of our legal team suggested it through Slack on Slack, a program we created for employees to share ideas on how to build new internal tools on top of the Slack platform.

 What should an IT team build on Slack?